Downsizing

 Be prepared to leave your home during showings.
 Realtors have found that prospective buyers spend more time in homes when the owners are not present and can better visualize themselves living in the house if you are not there during the tour.
 If you decide to have a public sale for your house and belongings, talk to an auctioneer well in advance so you can get on their calendar.
 Also find out the best time of the year for a sale and what fees are charged.

 Incoming residents will have several months from the time you reserve your cottage, hybrid home or apartment before your monthly fees will begin.
-The day you pick up the keys to your new home is when your fees start and the balance on your Advance Fee is due.
+The day you pick up the keys to your new home is when your fees start and the balance on your Entrance Fee is due.
 The Residency Planning Team can share more details about how to move to Landis Homes before you have settlement on your home!

 For appointments to discuss Personal Care, Memory Support, Healthcare, and Rehabilitation Care, call Jenn Givler at 717-381-3548.